whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 Integrity, awareness, gratitude, and generosity are also skills, and you can practice them intentionally too.
 Practice approaching life with these qualities, and notice when you fall short.
 Practice being aware of yourself whenever you make a mistake, such as ignoring certain feelings or being afraid to tell the truth and lying instead.

-It is ok to feel disappointed in yourself anytime you fall short.
-But if you notice any shame or guilt, or any sense of inherent badness, acknowledge these feelings and let them go.
+It is ok to feel disappointed in yourself if you fall short.
+But feelings of inherent badness or deep insecurity are unhealthy shame.
+If you notice this shame, acknowledge the feeling and let it go.
 Just recognize that you made a mistake, learn from it, and do better next time.
-If you hurt or disappointed someone else, acknowledge your mistake, do your best to make it right, learn whatever lessons you can, and commit to doing better.
+If you disappointed someone else, acknowledge your mistake, do your best to make it right, learn whatever lessons you can, and commit to doing better.
 You are just practicing and learning.

 And just like you practiced steering before going for a long bike ride, you can practice these beautiful qualities outside the normal flow of life.
 For example, bravery is the ability to remain conscious and do what you know is right even if you feel uncomfortable or afraid.
 To practice, put yourself in uncomfortable or scary situations and practice maintaining your composure.
 If you're scared of dancing, face your fear and go dancing.
 If cold water feels uncomfortable, practice keeping your composure in cold water.
 Learn to feel _comfortable in the midst of discomfort_ so that nothing causes you to ever "hold back" or "shut down" parts of yourself.